konflux-ci/build-definitions/task/fbc-fips-prepare-oci-ta/0.1/README.md

 # fbc-fips-prepare-oci-ta task

+This is the prepare task for `fbc-fips-check-matrix-based-oci-ta`.
+Together they provide the same FIPS compliance checking functionality as the standalone `fbc-fips-check-oci-ta`, but with parallel processing support.

-The fbc-fips-prepare task extracts relatedImages from all unreleased operator bundle images in an FBC fragment, deduplicates them, and distributes them across multiple buckets for parallel FIPS compliance checking.
+The task extracts relatedImages from all unreleased operator bundle images in an FBC fragment, deduplicates them, and distributes them across multiple buckets for parallel FIPS compliance checking.

-This task is designed to work as the first step in a multi-bucket FIPS checking pipeline.
 It processes the FBC fragment to identify unreleased operator bundles (those not present in the Red Hat production Index Image `registry.redhat.io/redhat/redhat-operator-index`), extracts their relatedImages, and intelligently distributes them across buckets using size-based load balancing.

-The task uses a greedy algorithm to fetch image sizes in parallel and assign larger images to different buckets, ensuring balanced workload distribution.
-This enables efficient parallel FIPS checking by processing different buckets concurrently using the fbc-fips-check-oci-ta (v0.2) task.

 In order to resolve unreleased image pullspecs, this task expects an ImageDigestMirrorSet file located at .tekton/images-mirror-set.yaml of your FBC fragment git repo.
 It should map unreleased registry.redhat.io pullspecs of relatedImages to their valid quay.io pullspecs.
 If the ImageDigestMirrorSet is not provided, the task will attempt to process the registry.redhat.io pullspecs as is and might fail.